Object-Oriented Programming in Python

 • Run the program called timer.py and observe the results

-• Make sure that you review the Python code in f.py and g.py
+• Carefully review the Python code in f.py and g.py

 • What trends did you observe in the performance results?